14 Gloucestershire venues with a fascinating history

 Dating back to 947AD, The Porch House in Stow-on-the-Wold is commonly thought to be England’s oldest inn.
 Historians believe it was originally a hospice, built on land owned by Evesham Abbey by order of Aethelmar, the Duke of Cornwall.

 The venue is also linked to the mysterious disappearance of 15-year-old John Shellard, part of the family who took ownership of the building in the Tudor era.
-And there are still visible symbols by the 16th century fireplace which are thought to have been incised for protection against witches.
+There are still visible symbols by the 16th century fireplace which are thought to have been incised for protection against witches.

 Operating as an inn since at least the 14th century, The Fountain Inn is one of Gloucester’s oldest known sites connected with the brewing trade.
 It was once owned by Peter Poitevin, allegedly the bishop who crowned young King Henry III in 1216 at St Peter’s Abbey — now Gloucester Cathedral.